IRus/blog/content/posts/_linux/hashdeep.en.md

 hashdeep -c sha1 -r ./test/ -X -k hashdeep-hashes-2019-02-11.txt
 ```

-First command traverses passed directory, and all subdirectories and writes in stdout files size, computed hashes and path:
+First command traverses passed directory and all subdirectories, then writes in stdout for every file it size, hash and path:

 ```text
 %%%% HASHDEEP-1.0